birm/datadash/README.md

 Get json data for populating tables, etc.
 #### Params
 - dataset -- the selected dataset
-- start -- the number of record to start on (beware numbers will change with change in filter)
+- start -- (optional) the number of record to start on (beware numbers will change with change in filter), default 0
-- len -- the number of records to return
+- len -- (optional) the number of records to return, default all records; if not specified, start is ignored as well
 - filter -- The active filter
 #### Returns
 List of objects, each being a record.